-- Return all used cutlery/cups to the respective pails provided by the stallholders and throw rubbish into the bins.
+- Return all used cutlery/cups to the respective receptacles provided by the stallholders and throw rubbish into the bins.

-Show consideration to others' feeling by practising good network etiquette.
+Students must show consideration for the feeling of others by practising good network etiquette:

 Students are allowed to enter the following rooms only when permission is given and they must be accompanied by school staff:

-- The Staff Room, including the Teachers’ Lounge and Heads of Department (HOD) Room
+- The Staff Rooms, including the Teachers’ Lounge and Heads of Department (HOD) Room.

 Students may use the following rooms/facilities only when supervised by a teacher: